johnisanerd/johnisanerd/README.md

 ### Hi there 👋

-- 🤔 I’m looking for projects in AI and GenAI.
+- 🤔 I’m working on projects in fintech and AI.
 - 💬 Ask me about VC investing, national security, and semiconductors.
 - 📫 How to reach me: [Twitter/X](https://x.com/johnisanerd/).
 - 🌱 I’m fascinated by semiconductors, and AI.